 It might seem counterintuitive, especially for a small business, but not buying software to help you manage expense reports can get, well, expensive.
 According to the Aberdeen Group, it costs SMBs on average $35.02 to process one expense report.
 Multiply that by the number of expense reports you handle each month and you could be looking at a pretty substantial hit.

-An automated travel and expense report system may feel like overkill when spreadsheets are “free," but expense management software really starts to make financial sense when you take into consideration the amount of time your people spend filling out and reconciling expense reports—time that could have been spent on more strategic tasks.
+An automated travel and expense system may feel like overkill when spreadsheets are “free," but automated expense management software really start to make financial sense when you take into consideration the amount of time your people spend filling out and reconciling expense reports—time that could have been spent on more strategic tasks.